-Reporting Fraud, Waste and Abuse
+Reporting fraud, waste and abuse

-If you suspect cases of fraud, waste, or abuse, you must report it by contacting the Molina AlertLine.
-AlertLine is an external telephone and web-based reporting system hosted by NAVEX Global, a leading Provider of compliance and ethics hotline services.
-AlertLine telephone and web-based reporting is available 24 hours a day, seven days a week, 365 days a year.
-When you make a report, you can choose to remain confidential or anonymous.
-If you choose to call AlertLine, a trained professional at NAVEX Global will note your concerns and provide them to the Molina Compliance department for follow-up.
-If you elect to use the web-based reporting process, you will be asked a series of questions concluding with the submission of your report.
+Suspected cases of fraud, waste, or abuse, must be reported to Molina by contacting the Molina Alertline.
+The Molina Alertline is an external telephone and web-based reporting system hosted by NAVEX Global, a leading provider of compliance and ethics hotline services.
+The Molina Alertline telephone and web-based reporting is available 24 hours a day, seven days a week, 365 days a year.
+When a report is made, callers can choose to remain confidential or anonymous.
+When calling the Molina Alertline, a trained professional at NAVEX Global will note the caller's concerns and provide them to the Molina Compliance department for follow-up.
+When electing to use the web-based reporting process, a series of questions will be asked concluding with the submission of the report.
 Reports to AlertLine can be made from anywhere within the United States with telephone or internet access.

-Molina AlertLine can be reached toll free at (866) 606-3889 or you may use the service's website to make a report at any time at MolinaHealthcare.alertline.com
+The Molina AlertLine can be reached at (866) 606-3889 or you may use the service's website to make a report at any time at MolinaHealthcare.AlertLine.com

-You may also report cases of fraud, waste or abuse to Molina's Compliance department.
-You have the right to have your concerns reported anonymously without fear of retaliation.
+Cases of fraud, waste or abuse may also be reported to Molina's Compliance department anonymously without fear of retaliation.